ADC-GDIT-Spring-2025/Backend/README.md

 git lfs pull
 ```

-2. ## Install the required Python packages (recommended to insteall in a venv):
+2. ## Install the required Python packages (recommended to install in a venv):
 ```bash
 # create and activate the venv
 python3 -m venv .venv